Monitoring Pitting Corrosion Penetration in Steel Rebar using Optical Fiber

 Article - Conference proceedings

-© 2017 National Association of Corrosion Engineers International, All rights reserved.
+© 2017 National Association of Corrosion Engineers (NACE) International, All rights reserved.